100% Australian Owned & Operated. Shipping Australia-wide & New Zealand from Vic, NSW, Qld, WA.

 Typical damage to a heater element.
 Note the extreme damage to the incoloy metal.
 This can cause leaks and electrical shorting.

 Very typical damage to a Davey heater element.
 Davey, Spa-Quip, SpaNet use similar heater element materials.
 Note the damage to the PTFE/Teflon coating.
-This is only caused by Bromine & acidic water.
+This caused by high bromine /chlorine & acidic water.
 Damage can occur within days.

 Heater element with PTFE/Teflon damage.
 Once the Teflon coating is damaged, materials like brass or quickly damaged as well.

 Long term damage due to leaking mechanical seal.
-Caused by too many bromine tablets and unchecked pH.
+Caused by corrosive water.

-Filter cartridge plastic softening.
+Filter cartridge plastic softening from poorly-balanced water.
 Notice the colour bleaching, how the surface becomes soft and gummy, and the feathering of sharp edges.

 Polyurethane filter damage.
 Bleaching & Cracking occurs after the plastic is softened due to corrosive water.